The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: AI tracking is a newer layer on a platform built for tactical optimization.

-8. Writesonic: best for early-mover brand tracking
+8. Writesonic: brand mention and sentiment tracking

 Key features: Tracking across select major engines with competitor benchmarking; sentiment analysis; AI crawler analytics.